waleed-kotib/VC_Proj/README.txt

       Tcl/Tk installation can be obtained from http://tcl.activestate.com.
       Be sure to have at least 8.4.6 for Coccinella 0.95.9 or later.

-Testing:

-    It is to be considered as a developer release, so beware.  *It is far from being bug free*.
-The current releases get tested on Mac OS X 10.2, Linux RH 9, Windows 2000, and Windows XP.

-    I would judge this as a beta quality application, which is reflected in the version number ( < 1.0).
-No instabilities are known, however.

-Additional Notes:

-    * This client delivers more data than an ordinary Jabber client, and data may "get stuck" in the server if karma is too low.
-This only happend if you does a lot of drawings in a short period of time.

 Documentation:

     See the home site for current info: http://coccinella.im